-Last week, NPR reported on a heartwarming story about the recovery of a young patient due to 3D-printed splints.
-Garrett Peterson was born with a condition known as tracheomalacia, which meant his trachea was so weak that it was very susceptible to collapsing during the most routine of acts.
-The collapsed trachea would leave him unable to breathe, and his mother reports watching him turn blue many times while waiting for hospital staff to help reopen his windpipe.
-The condition has meant that in this first 16 months of life, Garrett had never been able to leave the hospital.
+Last week, NPR reported on a heartwarming story about the recovery of a young patient because of 3D-printed splints.
+Garrett Peterson was born with a condition known as tracheomalacia, which meant his trachea was so weak that it was very susceptible to collapsing, which would leave him unable to breathe and turn him blue.
+It meant that in this first 16 months of life, he had never been able to leave the hospital.

 During an “Ask Me Anything” session on Reddit, Hollister said Garrett’s splint has “an intricate spiral design that would have been very difficult to make using other processes like injection molding.
 3D printing was critical to make this design.
 Also, because we are making customized devices based on patient anatomy, 3D printing made it possible to modify the design and build it in a day and a half.”

-Even with the splints printed, Green and Hollister almost weren’t able to see their efforts through — the FDA hadn’t approved the plan for safety or effectiveness, as it does with other medical devices or medications.
-Luckily, Green and Hollister were able to secure an emergency waiver, because at that point, it was a life-or-death situation — by the time he went into surgery, one Garrett’s lungs was completely white.
+Even with the splints printed, Green and Hollister almost weren’t able to see their efforts through — the FDA hadn’t approved the plan.
+Luckily, they were able to secure an emergency waiver, because at that point, it was a life-or-death situation.
+By the time he went into surgery, one Garrett’s lungs was completely white.

 Green said Garrett “would have died without intervention.
 Unfortunately, we have had other potential candidates that have died before we could.”